ja-mcm/OCRfixr/README.md

 # OCRfixr

 ## OVERVIEW
-This project aims to automate the boring work of manually correcting OCR output from Distributed Proofreaders' book digitization projects
+This project aims to automate the challenging work of manually correcting OCR output from Distributed Proofreaders' book digitization projects

 ## 1) CORRECTING MISREADS